joiellantero/joiellantero/README.md

 # Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I’m a senior computer engineering student.
-I’m interested in software and web development, UI/UX, and cybersecurity.
+I’m a senior computer engineering student and I'm interested in software and web development, UI/UX, and cybersecurity.
 I'm passionate about technology and this often leads me to look for opportunities to learn and grow.

 ### 🔗 Let's connect!